 b is the Wien’s displacement constant = 2.8977*103 m.K

 T is the temperature in kelvins

 Physical constant defining the relationship between the thermodynamic temperature of the black body and the wavelength is known as Wien’s constant.
-It is a product of temperature and wavelength of the black body which grows shorter as the wavelength reaches a maximum with temperature.
+It is a product of the temperature and wavelength of the black body, which grows shorter as the wavelength reaches a maximum with temperature.

 Alternate ways of formula

 - Frequency dependent formula:

 h is the Planck’s constant